TABLE OF CONTENTS

 When is a company insolvent?

 If a company is unable to pay all of its debts when they are due, a company can be deemed insolvent.
 This can happen even if there is an asset surplus but there is no way to liquidate the assets quickly.
 In the most common case, companies are deemed insolvent if they are unable to satisfy the statutory demand of a creditor.

 What is liquidation?

 Liquidation is a formal process of insolvency, in which the life cycle of a company is brought to an end.
-Practically, the process results in liquidators being appointed to control the company and its assets.
-The liquidators may decide to sell company assets and use the proceeds to repay debts to creditors.
+Liquidation is colloquially known as the ‘winding-up’ of a company.
+Practically, the process results in an independent third party known as a liquidator being appointed to take control of the company and its assets.
+The liquidator’s appointment is designed to protect the interests of creditors, directors, and shareholders as the company structure is dismantled.
+The liquidators typically sell company assets and use the proceeds to repay debts to creditors.

 What are my options?